seankerr/py-celery-sqlalchemy/README.md

 - **0.1.2**
   - Add py.typed for mypy
 - **0.1.1**
-  - Add support for SQLAlchemy 1.4.
+  - Add support for SQLAlchemy 1.4
 - **0.1.0**
-  - Initial version with support for common Python types.
+  - Initial version with support for common Python types